BaristaLabs/barista-core/README.md

 *This is a continuation of the patterns defined in the (closed-source) Barista implementation built on .NET and SharePoint technologies.*

+In a nutshell, Barista acts as SaaS to build application-level services.

-Barista aims to allow end-users to execute scripts in a sandbox while exposing business-level functionality that does not have access to system-level resources.
+Once you've wrapped your head around that, another description might be that Barista aims to allow end-users to execute scripts in a sandbox while exposing business-level functionality that does not have access to system-level resources.
+These scripts are executed via a service.

 By exposing this functionality to CMS and other controlled environments (SharePoint, etc) this allows end-users to develop business functionality that would previously require customizations to the CMS software (E.g. Farm-Level Deployments).
 Customizations to the CMS software are expensive in terms of time to develop, deploy and the potential of breaking changes when the CMS software is updated.
 In tighly-controlled environments, approval processes increase the latency between development and availability.